Electricity sector in Argentina: Greenhouse gas emissions

 OLADE (Organización Latinoamericana de Energía) estimated that CO_{2} emissions from electricity production in 2003 were 20.5 million tons of CO_{2}, which represents 17% of total emissions for the energy sector.

 In 2011, according to the International Energy Agency, the actual CO_{2} emissions from electricity generation were 67.32 million metric tons, a share of 36.7% of the countries' total CO_{2} emissions from fuel combustion.

+There aren't any commercial-scale facility of Carbon Capture and Storage in Argentina (CCS), but several scientific assessments and government planning documents have identified significant geological potential for CO₂ storage and future deployment in major sedimentary basins such as the Neuquén Basin, Golfo San Jorge Basin, Austral–Magallanes Basin and Cuyo Basin.
+Research also explores integration of CCS with industrial emitters and natural-gas-fired power generation as a mitigation pathway.

 CDM projects in electricity

 As of August 2007, there are only three energy-related registered CDM projects in Argentina, with expected total emissions reductions of 673,650 tons of CO_{2}e per year.
-Of the three projects, only one is large-scale: the 10.56 MW Antonio Morán wind power plant in the Patagonia region.
+Of the three projects, only one is large-scale: the 10.56 MW in the Patagonia region.
 Production of electricity from biomass waste in the Aceitera General Deheza and methane recovery and electricity generation from the Norte III-B landfill are the two small-scale existing projects.